hetznercloud/hcloud-cloud-controller-manager/README.md

 documentation](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm/).

 1. The cloud controller manager adds its labels when a node is added to the cluster.
-This means we have to add the `--cloud-provider=external` flag to the `kubelet` before initializing the cluster master with `kubeadm init`.
-To do accomplish this we add this systemd drop-in unit:
+For Kubernetes versions prior to 1.23, this means we have to add the `--cloud-provider=external` flag to the `kubelet` before initializing the cluster master with `kubeadm init`.
+To do accomplish this we add this systemd drop-in unit `/etc/systemd/system/kubelet.service.d/20-hcloud.conf`:
-   `/etc/systemd/system/kubelet.service.d/20-hcloud.conf`

     ```
     [Service]
     Environment="KUBELET_EXTRA_ARGS=--cloud-provider=external"
     ```

+    Note: the `--cloud-provider` flag is deprecated since K8S 1.19.
+You will see a log message regarding this.

 2. Now the cluster master can be initialized: